decentraland/documentation/content/creator/3d-modeling/3d-models.md

 Download the plugin from [this link](https://github.com/sketchfab/Unity-glTF-Exporter).

 {{< hint warning >}}
-**📔 Note**   As an alternative, you can try [this other plugin](https://assetstore.unity.com/packages/tools/utilities/collada-exporter-for-unity2017-99793) too.
+**📔 Note**:  As an alternative, you can try [this other plugin](https://assetstore.unity.com/packages/tools/utilities/collada-exporter-for-unity2017-99793) too.
 {{< /hint >}}

 #### Export to glTF from SketchUp